yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2023-08-05-restaurants.md

 ---
 layout: post
-title: Nom Nom Nomad 🍭 A Memo of Awesomeness
+title: Nom Nom Nomad 🍭 A Memo of Awesome Restaurants
 tags: ["private", "travel"]
 mathjax: true
 ---

-Hey there!
-This page is just my personal stash of the fav restaurants, cafes, and bars I've loved across the globe.
+Hey there, Cooking is something I enjoy, but you know what I'm really passionate about?
+Eating.
+That phrase "love goes through the stomach" is something I absolutely couldn't agree more.
+This post is just my personal stash of the fav restaurants, cafes, and bars I've loved across the globe.
 It's like my little memo of awesomeness!

 ## ⚡ Tl;dr
 - When I find myself in these countries, I desire to revisit these restaurants again.